WindowsCommandPrompt/Asg-Page-1/ID Assignment 2/ID Assignment 2.md

         <li align = "justify"> In order to ensure that my webpages are fully responsive with changing screen widths, and changing heights. </li>
         <br>
         <br>
-        <li align = "justify">Most importantly have a referecing blueprint, that I could look at while developing.</li>
+        <li align = "justify">Most importantly have a referecing blueprint, that I could look at while developing, and not code blindly</li>
         <br>
         <br>
       </ol>